tjarrettveracode/veracode-dyn-details/README.md

 ## NOTES

 1. This script runs on dynamic findings only.
 1. All values are output to a Markdown file, `vcdyndetails.md`.
-There are many Markdown previewers available for Mac, Linux and Windows, or you can use an online previewer like [Dillinger](https://dillinger.io/).
+There are many Markdown previewers available for Mac, Linux and Windows, or you can use an online previewer like [Dillinger](https://dillinger.io/) or a PDF conversion utility like [MarkdownToPdf](https://www.markdowntopdf.com/).